nicolaischneider/SimpleConstraints/README.md

 SimpleConstraints can currently only be added as a Swift Package.

-## Usage
+## Usage: Safe Constraints

-The SDK covers 6 different cases of constraints:
+The SDK covers 6 different cases of constraints to set guaranteed all constraints in one function:
 1. 4 edges (top, left, right, bottom)
 2. 3 edges, one length (height or width)
 3. 2 edges, 2 lengths (height and width)